LC675 Cut Off Trees for Golf Event

 Given a list of sorted characters

-, find the smallest element in the list that is larger than the given target.Letters also wrap around.
+letterscontaining only lowercase letters, and given a target lettertarget, find the smallest element in the list that is larger than the given target.Letters also wrap around.
 For example, if the target is

 1